herbdukareem/IFT211-website/README.md

 9. **Update and maintain your website:** Whenever you want to make changes to your website, you can simply upload the updated files to your repository, and GitHub Pages will automatically rebuild and update your hosted site.

-That's it!
-Your website is now hosted on GitHub and accessible to the public.
-Remember to keep your repository updated with any changes you make to your website files.